2003pro/LLMDataPapers/README.md

 # LLMDataPapers
-Must-read papers, related blogs on the data related methods for LLM.
+Must-read papers, and related blogs on the data-related methods for LLM.